OBDS-Training/Help/content/en/docs/linux/files-and-permissions/index.md

 Each file is owned by exactly one user (indicated in the the column highlighted as 'username' below).

-Moreover, each user can belong to a number of user groups, and each file can be assigned to a particular user group (indicated in the the column highlighted as 'usergroup' below) that can be given its own set of permissions on that file.
+Moreover, each user can belong to a number of user groups, and each file is assigned to a particular user group (indicated in the the column highlighted as 'usergroup' below) that can be given its own set of permissions on that file.

 File permissions can be displayed using the `ls -l` command.